 What industries use motor control systems?

-Industries such as manufacturing, water treatment, oil and gas, and logistics widely use motor control systems.
+Manufacturing, water treatment, oil and gas, and logistics industries widely use motor control systems.

 Can motor control systems be automated?